 Of course, there are exceptions, if a person is feeling depressed after a bereavement or because they have lost their job, or some other life-changing experience then that is perfectly normal, you should expect to feel pretty miserable.
 But so often there just doesn't seem to be any real reason for depression, it can be a real mystery.

 There is Another way.

 All too often when a sufferer does seek help and advice from a medical professional the first thing they do is reach for the prescription pad.
 Which is not always a bad thing, in fact, some people might only find a way to cope with their depression through medication.
 But it should be noted that there is another way, you can learn to deal with this terrible illness without resorting to tablets.

-Antidepressants can have some pretty scary side effects too, especially when you first start taking them, from suicidal feelings to self harming.
-They can also increase your appitite, cause nausea, constipation, blurred vision and make sleeping difficult.
+Antidepressants can have some pretty scary side effects too, especially when you first start taking them, from suicidal feelings to self-harming.
+They can also increase your appetite, cause nausea, constipation, blurred vision and make sleeping difficult.
 Any and all of which would make me feel pretty darn sad and depressed.